Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

     ```

     You will be prompted for a file name and location where to save the
     key.
 Accept the defaults by pressing ++enter++.
-Alternatively, you choose a
+Alternatively, you can
-    custom name and location.
-For example `/home/username/.ssh/id_rsa_lumi`.
+    choose a custom name and location.
+For example
+    `/home/username/.ssh/id_rsa_lumi`.

     Next, you will be asked for a passphrase.
 Please choose a secure
     passphrase.
 It should be at least 8 characters long and should contain